 Breaking the ice

 Before shipping, the base will be constructed, tested, commissioned, and then divided into eight separate modules, each weighing 1,000 tonnes.
-Each section will be welded to the deck of a massive ice-strengthened heavy transport vessel, one of only four of its kind in the world.
+Each section will be welded to the deck of a massive BigLift ice-strengthened heavy module carrier, specifically designed to operate in remote and inaccessible areas, like Antarctica, and one of only four of its kind in the world.